mikbe/pomidor_timer/README.markdown

 ## Why is it free? ##

-They provide the resources for free so I thought I'd provide this simple timer for free.
+The Pomodoro team provide the resources for free so I thought I'd provide this simple timer for free.

 There are applications that cost money and do more but I wanted to do one thing and do it well; be a timer.

 ## Can I sell it and make billions? ##